 It can be helpful, sometimes, to think through both your morning and evening routines at the same time, especially if you find what you plan to do in the morning has gotten to be an overwhelmingly long list.

-In this instance, often it makes sense to change some of those morning to do items into tasks to do the night before, instead.
+If you find this happening it often makes sense to change some of those morning to do items into tasks you instead do the night before.
 That could be simple things like making lunches the night before, instead of the morning of, or setting out breakfast dishes for the next morning.

 Your evening routine should help you finish tasks that you began during the day, get you prepared for the day ahead, and finally, after you've done any needed tasks, the last few items on your evening routine should help you relax and unwind for the night.

 I've created a free printable evening routine chart that you can fill out once you've made your plan.
 In addition, the linked article also provides suggestions and ideas for the types of activities you can do in the evenings to set yourself up for a great tomorrow.

 While your morning and evening routines focus on items you need to do consistently, typically daily, to keep your life and your home running smoothly, we all know there are tasks that pop up that aren't regular or consistent.

 That's where your daily to do list comes in.

 Two items on your daily to do list might be, "morning routine," and "evening routine."
 Sure, that encompasses quite a few tasks, but once you get in the habit of doing these routines consistently all those tasks can be grouped together in your mind.